mind-inria/siemens_twix_grappa_recon/README.md

 # Siemens TWIX GRAPPA Reconstrution
 Perform GRAPPA-ND reconstruction of Siemens TWIX data.
-You need to clone recursively the repo for submodule to be cloned.

 ## Clone
 You need to clone recusively by doing: